Why a coffee a day is so good for your health

-Researchers claim drinking one cup of coffee each morning could ward of dementia and Parkinson's.
+Researchers claim drinking one cup of coffee each morning could ward off dementia and Parkinson's.

 The benefits are particularly strong for people who opt for darker roasted beans - even if it's decaffeinated, the study found.